Geometry-Aware Single-Image 4D Synthesis via Dense Trajectory Generation: Abstract

 \section{Abstract}

 Generating interactive and dynamic 4D scenes from \textit{a single static image} remains a core challenge.
 Most existing \textit{generate-then-reconstruct} and \textit{reconstruct-then-generate} methods decouple geometry from motion, causing spatiotemporal inconsistencies and poor generalization.
-To address these, we extend the reconstruct-then-generate framework to jointly perform \textbf{Mo}tion generation and geometric \textbf{Re}construction for \textbf{4D} Synthesis (\textbf{MoRe4D}).
-We first introduce TrajScene-60K, a large-scale dataset of 60,000 video samples with dense point trajectories, addressing the scarcity of high-quality 4D scene data.
-Based on this, we propose a diffusion-based 4D Scene Trajectory Generator (4D-STraG) to jointly generate geometrically consistent and motion-plausible 4D point trajectories.
-To leverage single-view priors, we design a depth-guided motion normalization strategy and a motion-aware module for effective geometry and dynamics integration.
-We then propose a 4D View Synthesis Module (4D-ViSM) to render videos with arbitrary camera trajectories from 4D point track representations.
-Experiments show that MoRe4D generates high-quality 4D scenes with multi-view consistency and rich dynamic details from a single image.
-Code: \url{https://github.com/Zhangyr2022/MoRe4D}.
+To address these, we present \textbf{\ours} (\textbf{Mo}tion and \textbf{Ge}ometry-Aware image-to-\textbf{4D} Synthesis), a geometry-conditioned framework for single-image 4D synthesis that models a scene as dense 4D point trajectories.
+Instead of treating geometry and dynamics as two disconnected stages, our method starts from an initial geometric prior inferred from the input image and predicts future time-varying trajectories in a diffusion process, improving spatiotemporal coherence while preserving structural stability.
+To support this task, we first introduce TrajScene-60K, a large-scale dataset of 60,000 video samples with dense 4D point trajectories, addressing the scarcity of high-quality training data for scene-level 4D generation.
+Built on this, our diffusion-based 4D Scene Trajectory Generator (4D-STraG) predicts geometry-consistent and motion-plausible trajectory fields conditioned on the input image, with a depth-guided motion normalization strategy to reduce scale ambiguity and a Motion Perception Module (MPM) to inject motion-aware priors.
+We further propose a 4D View Synthesis Module (4D-ViSM) to render the generated 4D representation into videos under arbitrary camera trajectories.
+Experiments show that \ours produces high-quality 4D scenes with strong temporal coherence, favorable geometry-aware consistency, and compelling novel-view synthesis from a single image.
+Code: \url{https://github.com/Zhangyr2022/MoGe4D}.